frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-lab1.md

 ### Test and tweak your script
 Now comes the fun part!

-Make sure the turtlebot is in a same environment before you start controlling it!
+Make sure the turtlebot is in a safe environment before you start controlling it!
 {: .notice--danger}

 It's time to run your simple navigation script, this you can do by navigation (in a terminal) in your virtual machine to the folder where the script is located and run it.
 Since it's a python 3 file, the command line is the following: